claimvantage/sfdx-jenkins-shared-library/README.md

   Optional.
 Defines the Slack channel notification about the build's progress.
   Two messages are going to be sent if configured: One at the beginning and one at the end.
-  This example keeps the master branch for 7 days.
   ```groovy
   channelNotification: '#tech-builds'
   ```